Karnataka govt changes 'Tipu Jayanti' celebration venue, gives instructions

 Bengaluru, Nov 5: Karnataka Deputy Chief Minister G Parameshwara Monday changed the location of the celebration of Tipu Jayanti on November 10.
-The venue of the event was shifted from Visha Sudha Banquet hall to Ravindra Kalaskhetra keeping in view security and and law and order.
+The venue of the event was shifted from Visha Sudha Banquet hall to Ravindra Kalaskhetra keeping in view security and law and order.

 G Parameshwara, said, " We discussed with the police about security arrangements required, considering the happenings over the past years on Tipu Jayanti day. "